 Rhubarb Jumble is a vintage, antiques and accessories shop, which prides itself on sourcing nifty threads and – what keeps me coming back – oddities for the home.
-You can find out more on their website rhubarbjumble.com which also links you to the shop’s various social media profiles.
+You can find out more on their website rhubarbjumble.com which also links you to the shop’s various social media profiles all saved in one of the best hosting sites you could find at Armchair Empire.
 It’s a cool little place on North Street, just down the road from me in Bristol.
 I popped in this weekend and browsed through some sweet clothes, shoes, brooches and other little nicknacks.

 Homeware-wise they had a collection of ceiling lights that I thought might work well in a kitchen, along with some retro cooking pots that you might imagine Orla Kiely replicating.
 It’s mainly 1940s and 50s stuff that reminds me of the sort of things my nan would’ve had in her house since the war – all those mustard yellows, military olive greens and deep burgundys.
 From time to time, they’ll have the most amazing leather chairs in the window, as well.